Dharam Yudh Morcha: Police violence

 A team sponsored by the PUCL, with Justice V. M. Tarkunde as Chairman and famed journalist Kuldip Nayar as a member, to assess the police excesses against Sikhs.
 It reported:

 Though Akali demands were largely for the developmental welfare of the state of Punjab as a whole, with no demands in regards to other communities and was directed at the government, police killings, including extrajudicial actions of fatal torture and mutilations of detainees, with some subsequently declared as escapees, as well as unprovoked attacks on innocent individual Sikhs were carried out by bandhs, or mobs, of the Hindi Suraksha Samiti, mobilized by the Arya Samaj, sparked off retributory attacks against them by Sikh youths.
-Bhindranwale, commenting on the hitherto peaceful movement during a speech on 18 May 1983, but noting the failure of persuasion, legal recourse, and appeals to address police atrocities, mentioned that there were "limits to peacefulness," particularly among the youth, in efforts to "save the turban."
+Bhindranwale, commenting on the hitherto peaceful movement during a speech on 18 May 1983, but noting the failure of persuasion, legal recourse, and appeals to address police atrocities, mentioned that there were "limits to peacefulness", particularly among the youth, in efforts to "save the turban".

+Rasta Roko Morcha

+To reignite hitherto stalled government talks, the Akalis organized another protest of peaceful Sikh protesters in a Rasta Roko agitation on 4 April 1983, killing 24, Shoot-on-site orders had been issued by the government on the eve of the agitation, which was nevertheless successful.

+The police opened fire at various places in Punjab to disperse Akali protesters, who had erected barricades and squatted on roads.
+Six were killed in Kup Kalan village in Sangrur district, five in Malerkotla, two near Dera Bassi in Bhankharpur, one in Patiala, one in Rajpura, one in Phagwara, one in Ferozpur, and two in Bathinda district.
+Those killed included a minor girl and a woman.

+The Akalis announced a "Condolence Day" to be observed in Punjab on 8 April, in memory of those killed.